Alexander Griboyedov: Early life

 As a high official in the play puts it, this work is "a pasquinade on Moscow".
 The play depicts certain social and official stereotypes in the characters of Famusov, who hates reform; his secretary, Molchalin, who fawns over officials; and the aristocratic young liberal and Anglomaniac, Repetilov.
 By contrast the hero of the piece, Chatsky, an ironic satirist just returned from western Europe, exposes and ridicules the weaknesses of the rest.
-His words echo the outcry of the young generation in the lead-up to the armed insurrection of 1825.
+His words echo the outcry of the young generation in the lead-up to the Decembrist revolt of 1825.

-In Russia for the summer of 1823, Griboyedov completed the play and took it to St. Petersburg.
+In Russia for the summer of 1823, Griboyedov completed the play and took it to Saint Petersburg.
 It was rejected by the censors.
 Many copies were made and privately circulated, but Griboyedov never saw it published.
 After his death the manuscript was jointly owned by his wife Nina Alexandrovna Griboyedova and his sister Maria Sergeyevna Durnovo (Griboyedova).
 The first edition was not published until 1833, four years after his death.
 Only once did he see it on the stage, when it was performed by the officers of the garrison at Yerevan.
 Soured by disappointment, he returned to Georgia.
-During the Russo-Persian War of 1826–1828, he put his linguistic expertise at the service of general Ivan Paskevich, a relative; after which he was sent to St. Petersburg where he worked on the Treaty of Turkmenchay negotiations.
+During the Russo-Persian War of 1826–1828, he put his linguistic expertise at the service of general Ivan Paskevich, a relative.
+After this, he was sent to Saint Petersburg where he worked on the Treaty of Turkmenchay negotiations.
 There, thinking to devote himself to literature, he started work on a romantic drama, A Georgian Night (Грузинская ночь, Gruzinskaya noch), based on Georgian legends.

 Musical life

-Alexander Griboyedov's education was not only extensive, continuing into Doctoral work before shifting to military training, but had included musical study as well.
-Although producing only a small output of work during his lifetime, he was well experienced in an array of instruments including piano, organ, and flute.
-During his musical study, it is recorded that he studied with the Irish pianist, composer, and ostensible "creator" of the nocturne form John Field, along with Johann Heinrich Müller (also known as Johann Heinrich Miller) in the field of Music Theory.
+Alexander Griboyedov's education was not only extensive, continuing into doctoral work before shifting to military training, but had included musical study as well.
+Although producing only a small number of works during his lifetime, he was well experienced in an array of instruments including piano, organ, and flute.
+During his musical study, it is recorded that he studied with the Irish pianist, composer, and ostensible "creator" of the nocturne form John Field, along with Johann Heinrich Müller in the field of music theory.

-Although his compositional life was minor in regards to others during his time, he was regarded as a "very good musician" by the likes of Mikhail Glinka, and had routine salons at his residence which were attended by many musical luminaries of his time, although relatively minor in the contemporary decade, including Vladimir Odoevsky, Alexander Alyabyev, Mikhail Vielgorsky, and Alexey Verstovsky.
+Grioboyedov was regarded as a "very good musician" by the likes of Mikhail Glinka, and had routine salons at his residence which were attended by many musical luminaries of his time, although relatively minor in the contemporary decade, including Vladimir Odoevsky, Alexander Alyabyev, Mikhail Vielgorsky, and Alexey Verstovsky.

-Out of work as a composer, only two compositions survive to the present, those being his two waltzes in Ab major and E minor.
-He is known to have composed the musical score to the opera-vaudeville [or operetta] called "Who is a Brother, Who is a Sister, or Deception for Deception" (1824), written by the composer himself in collaboration with Pyotr Vyazemsky.
+Out of work as a composer, only two compositions survive to the present, those being his two waltzes in A-flat major and E minor.
+He is known to have composed the musical score to the opera-vaudeville (or operetta) called "Who is a Brother, Who is a Sister, or Deception for Deception" (1824), written by the composer himself in collaboration with Pyotr Vyazemsky.